 By Faye Martins

-According to the National Osteoporosis Association, the cost of medical care for fractures related to the disease will reach $25 billion by 2005.
+Is Yoga for osteoporosis a viable solution?
+Yes, but you want to speak with your physician and you want to research this subject before beginning any form of exercise for osteoporosis.
+According to the National Osteoporosis Association, the cost of medical care for fractures related to the disease will reach $25.3 billion per year by 2025.
 More prevalent in postmenopausal women and in men over 70, the disorder is associated with the loss of estrogen in females and testosterone in males.
 Due to the fact that Hatha Yoga is a low-impact exercise that strengthens bones and balances hormones, it is one of many techniques being used in the fight against osteoporosis.

 Yogic Prevention for Osteoporosis